AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/20.4-release-activity/20-4-project-mgt-enhancements.md

 ## New option to cancel your action when discarding a request draft

 When discarding a saved draft, you can now click Cancel on the confirmation message that informs you that your draft will be deleted.
-This way, you don’t lose the draft in case you change your mind about discarding it.
+This way, you don't lose the draft in case you change your mind about discarding it.

 This feature is available only in the new Workfront experience.
 For information, see [Create and Submit Workfront requests](https://one.workfront.com/s/document-item?bundleId=the-new-workfront-experience&topicId=Content%2FManage_work%2FRequests%2FCreate_Requests%2Fcreate-submit-requests.html).